dataeducator/student_academic_success/README.md

 <img width="484" alt="EDA for Question 3" src="https://github.com/dataeducator/student_academic_success/assets/107881738/26970cc4-0009-4d72-a808-7d78411f7a34">

 ### Model
-The TernaryClassifier is a class designed to perform classification tasks on datasets with a ternary (three-class) target variable.
+The <code>TernaryClassifier</code> is a class designed to perform classification tasks on datasets with a ternary (three-class) target variable.
 It provides methods for data preprocessing, training multiple classification models, making predictions, and tuning hyperparameters to optimize model performance.

 The name "TernaryClassifier" is derived from the term "ternary," which refers to systems or situations that involve three elements or options.
 In the context of classification, a ternary classification problem involves predicting one of three possible classes or categories for each data instance.